microsoft/AISkillsForWindows/samples/ImageScanning/README.md

 CurvedEdgesDetectorkill skill = await descriptor.CreateSkillAsync() as CurvedEdgesDetectorSkill; // If you don't specify an ISkillExecutionDevice, a default will be automatically selected
 CurvedEdgesDetectorBinding binding = await skill.CreateSkillBindingAsync() as CurvedEdgesDetectorBinding;
 ...
-// Specify an input image retrieved in code (RetrieveYourVideoFrame() is left to user to implement) VideoFrame inputImage = RetrieveYourVideoFrame();
+// Specify an input image retrieved in code (RetrieveYourVideoFrame() is left to user to implement, see Related topics) VideoFrame inputImage = RetrieveYourVideoFrame();
 await binding.SetInputImageAsync(inputImage);